 So what is the Magpul Bipod?
 Well, let’s start with what the Magpul Bipod isn’t.
 It isn’t two pounds.
-It isn’t $300.
+It isn’t extremely expensive.
 It’s isn’t spring-loaded.
 And won’t give you a blood blister or cut your finger no matter how many times it’s deploy it.
 And just what is the Magpul Bipod?
-Well, it is now the finest 11.7 ounce, $109, button-deployed bipod on the market.
+Well, it is now the finest 11.7 ounce, affordable, button-deployed bipod on the market.
 Available in two colors and three attachment options, the Magpul Bipod has raised the dusty old bipod bar so high that unless there is another company out there like Magpul, we won’t be seeing a better bipod offering any time soon.
 And we all know Magpul is a singularity.

 Also Read: The Katrina Rifle